Micjei/bp-analyza-dopravnich-nehod-ve-meste-Most/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 # bp-analyza-dopravnich-nehod-ve-meste-Most

+This is a web application designed for interactive visualization and analysis of traffic accident and speed measurement data in the city of Most.
+It provides users with an intuitive interface to explore spatial and statistical data using maps and charts.
+The application supports filtering by date and additional attributes, offers light/dark mode, and is fully localized (Czech/English).

+The project was developed as part of a bachelor's thesis and demonstrates the use of open traffic data in the context of smart cities.